qiboteam/qibocal/doc/source/protocols/resonator_punchout.rst

 .. image:: resonator_punchout.png

-This experiment is the first one where we actually are "seeing" the qubit and it's extremely important also to check that the qubit is working properly.
+This experiment is the first one where we are actually "seeing" the qubit and it's extremely important also to check that the qubit is working properly.
-During a characterization, various experimental problems can happen and can lead the experimenter to believe that the qubit is no longer working: this experiment gives us an easy way to check it.
+During characterization, various experimental problems can happen and can lead experimentalists to believe that the qubit is no longer working: this experiment gives us an easy way to check it.

 Compared to a low power resonator spectroscopy, with punchout we can see the shift in the resonator frequency